scalameta/coc-metals/readme.md

 ```

 If you'd like to use the latest changes on master, you can also just build from source by using a plugin
-manager to dowload the exension.
+manager to download the extension.
 If you do this and you've had `coc-metals` installed before with `:CocInstall`,
 make sure you run `:CocUninstall coc-metals` to remove it.
 Then, if you are using [`vim-plug`](https://github.com/junegunn/vim-plug)
 for example, enter the following into where you manage your plugins: